-You already know to start Cockatrice in standalone mode, but that is not fault tolerant.
-If you need to increase the fault tolerance, bring up Cockatrice cluster.
+You already know how to start Cockatrice in standalone mode, but that is not fault tolerant.
+If you need to increase the fault tolerance, bring up a cluster.

-4.6.1 Create a cluster
+4.6.1 Create a cluster with static membership

 Cockatrice is easy to bring up the cluster.
 You can bring up 3-node cluster with static membership by following commands: